MogulMethod Workbook™

 Your dream client isn't a real person yet — and that's the point.
 You're building a vivid composite of the person you most want to help: their words, their fears, the thing they wish someone would just say out loud.
 The more specific you get here, the easier every other decision in this program becomes.
 Don't try to describe everyone.
 Describe one person, deeply.

-Updated Week 1 Checklist
+Week 1 Homework Checklist

 Phase 1 — Foundation